rlivings39/learning-ai/python-lessons/README.md

 Setting the `__slots__` attribute on your class restricts the set of attribute names stopping others from adding to them.
 This helps with performance and makes Python use memory more efficiently (allegedly).

 The lesson says `__slots__` is usually an optimization used on classes serving as data structures.
 Doing so will save significant memory and run a bit faster.
 Likely overkill otherwise.

+### Slots, dataclasses, named tuples

+Slots covered above are useful for optimizing objects

+Using the `@dataclass` decorator from `dataclass` on a class allows you to just define properties and types.
+Useful methods are generated.
+Types are **not** enforced.

+Named tuples are like if tuples and classes had a baby.
+Property access like objects and immutability.

 ## Generators